 This is too complicated… What shall I do?

 - Are you flying in? ==> Ask the agency for a Via Verde device!

 - Are you driving from Spain? ==> Go for an Easy Toll, but plan it in advance!

-For more information, including an up to date list of tolls locations and rates, visit the official website.
+For more information, including an up-to-date list of toll locations and rates, visit the official website.